 Ball’s Pyramid Facts

-- That holds true because the site ranks as the tallest formation of its kind known to man.
-The local government accorded it a special place in their culture, due to this fact.
-The site now forms part of a protected area named the Lord Howe Island Marine Park.
+- That holds true because the amazing site ranks as the tallest formation of its kind known to man.
+The local government thus accorded it a special place in their culture, due to this fact.
+The unique site now forms part of a protected area named the Lord Howe Island Marine Park.

 Related Articles